wdenton/yulreftweet/README.md

 It's probably best to run this from cron, with something like (assuming you've cloned this repository into `~/src/yulreftweet`)

-    */5 * * * * cd ~/src/yulreftweet/; ./yulreftweet --verbose >> /tmp/yulreftweet.log
+    */5 * * * * cd ~/src/yulreftweet/; ./yulreftweet >> /tmp/yulreftweet.log

-The script runs every five minutes and requests the last six minutes of activity.
-If it's safe to reduce this to an even five, I will.
+The script runs every five minutes and requests the last five minutes of activity.
 The script depends on Twitter to prevent posting duplicate tweets: Twitter rejects a tweet that is identical to a previous one.

+To test it, run it with --verbose and --notweet:

+    ./yulreftweet --verbose --notweet

 ## Future plans